PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://www.sabc.co.za/

-This is the address for more information about the South African
+This is the address for more information about the South African broadcasting

 corporation and general broadcasting information about Africa.